“Egg, chicken and potato salad is a delicious ‘super food’.” the Dude of Food

 Love my Oneida knife

 Once the potatoes are cooked you need to drain them and return them to the hot pan.
 Add the chopped onions, celery, eggs and chicken to the warm potatoes.
-If you are adding peas add them now too.
+If you are adding peas, drain and add them now.
 Stir in the mayo, mustard, vinegar, relish and spices.
 No need to stir hard or use mixer as the potatoes are soft and will become mashed if you mix vigorously.
-It’s not bad, as some may prefer the texture, but personally I like the potatoes to maintain some cube shape.
+It’s not bad, as some may prefer the texture, but personally I like the potatoes to maintain some of the cube shape.
 The taste is the same.

-Once mixed you can enjoy warm with crackers or cool in fridge and enjoy in lettuce bowls later or between toasted sourdough slices in the morning with a slice of cheese.
-It’s a bit like tapas and goes great with wine, anti pasta salads, appetizer trays and sunsets.
+Once mixed you can enjoy warm with crackers or cool in fridge and enjoy in lettuce bowls or between toasted sourdough slices in the morning with a slice of cheese.
+It’s a bit like tapas and goes great with wine, anti pasta salads, appetizer trays, breakfast, snacks and parties.

-Now getting back to the nutritional status of being called a ‘super food’.
-I think it certainly qualifies for the title as it tastes ‘super’.
+Now getting back to the nutritional status of being called a ‘Super Food’.
+I think it certainly qualifies for the title as it tastes ‘Super’.
 The Dude of Food fully approves and recommends trying this.
-This new super food group deserves all 5+ Golden Fork Awards if any are to be given.
+This new super food group deserves an all stars available rating and a Golden Fork Award if there any are to be given.

 3 large gold potatoes